-The whole reason I started this blog was as a way to publicly answer the question I have been asked for many years, “Judson, how do you get to travel so much?”
-The answer to that is varied and complex if you want it to be.
-On one side, it is as simple as saying that I just packed my bag and went for it, but of course, there is a large degree of planning that goes into making the plans which lead to a successful experience abroad.
+The whole reason I started this blog was to publicly answer the question I have been asked for many years, “Judson, how do you get to travel so much?”
+The answer to that is varied and complicated if you want it to be.
+On one side, it is as simple as saying that I just packed my bag and went for it, but of course, there is a lot of planning that goes into making the plans that lead to a successful experience abroad.

 I don’t regret any of my moves abroad, but not all of them have worked out as hoped.
 For many years, Europe seemed to be a black box as an American trying to work there.
 I tried many things and even made a failed attempt to move to England in 2009.

 Moving abroad as a student is relatively easy.
 Perhaps even getting an internship or a very entry-level job under the right conditions could be managed without too much difficulty.
 But what about those of us who have long-sense graduated and are not willing to take a massive pay cut for an internship?

 They say that beggars can’t be choosers, and I will confess that some sacrifices might be necessary.
 Still, with a good strategy and a lot of motivation, I believe that anyone can find a way to make a successful move abroad and land a satisfying and rewarding job in the process.

 Recommended reading: The Secret to all my Success